Why is saving money important?

 By not saving your money it also could mean you are not managing your money and spending effortlessly.

-This is a behaviour that could set you on a track to debt.
+This is a behaviour that could set you on a track to debt, a financial mistake you do not want to make.
 Let me tell you that’s not a good feeling or a place to be in.

 Debt happens when you spend more than you earn or outlife your means, it also happens when life events happen and you are not prepared for them.